MohammadSalehi2004/data-analytics-projects/README.md

 ## Notes

-This repository is part of an internship project and will be updated as more tasks are completed.
+This repository reflects my learning and development in data analytics using Python.
+The work was completed as part of a structured learning program, where I gained hands-on experience in data cleaning, visualization, machine learning, and natural language processing.